-Common Defenses to DUI/Hit and Run Charges
+Common Defenses to DUI Hit and Run Charges

-While the hope is that there will never be an instance where a person finds themselves injured by a drunk driver who then fled the scene; it may be helpful to know the common defenses and how to protect against them.
-Many individuals who are facing with drunk driver hit and run charges begin with the most logical defense; specifically, that they were not the person driving the car that caused the accident, or the “it wasn’t me” defense.
-Along the same lines, many drivers will attempt to claim that they were not reckless at the time of the accident; sometimes in connection with stating that they were not aware that they hit anything/anyone.
-These two defenses may not exonerate a drunk driver completely; but they may help them avoid more serious charges for their actions.
-The final, and arguably most common defense, to a drunk driving hit and run
+While the hope is that there will never be an instance where a person finds themselves injured by a drunk driver who then fled the scene, it may be helpful to know the common defenses and how to protect against them.
+Many individuals who are faced with DUI hit and run charges begin with the most logical defense: specifically that they were not the person driving the car that caused the accident, or the “it wasn’t me” defense.
+Along the same lines, many drivers will attempt to claim that they were not drunk or reckless at the time of the accident, sometimes in connection with stating that they were not aware that they hit anything/anyone.
+These two defenses may not exonerate a drunk driver completely, but they may help them avoid more serious charges for their actions.

-The final, and arguably most common defense; to a drunk driving hit and run charge is less of a defense and more of an offense; namely, that the police erred when gathering evidence or when making an arrest.
-This third tactic often leads to crucial pieces of evidence being inadmissible, or thrown out; because of more technical violations on the part of the police.
+The final, and arguably most common defense, to a drunk driving hit and run charge is less of a defense and more of an offense: namely, that the police erred when gathering evidence or when making an arrest.
+This third tactic often leads to crucial pieces of evidence being inadmissible, or thrown out, because of more technical violations on the part of the police.

 DUI Accident Victims Include Chandler Police

-Drunk drivers who also engage in hit and run accidents are a serious matter, as evidenced by the Chandler police scaling back the use of motorcycles when attempting to engage drunk drivers.
+Drunk drivers who also engage in DUI hit and run accidents are a serious matter, as evidenced by the Chandler police scaling back the use of motorcycles when attempting to engage drunk drivers.
 If reckless drunk drivers hit the police officer, civilians must do whatever they can to protect themselves against these individuals.
-If you or someone you know get injuries from a reckless driver; especially one who then flees the scene of an accident, reach out to a Phoenix personal injury attorney at the Thompson Law Firm for help.
+If you or someone you know gets injuries from a reckless driver, especially one who then flees the scene of an accident, reach out to a Phoenix personal injury attorney at the Thompson Law Firm for help.